cbigger/gptd/README.md

 The current gptd runs a tcp/ip server which forwards all incoming data to a single continuous ChatGPT conversation, providing a shared context for system software.
 Can be further configured with any OpenAI API available models (default: gpt-3.5-turb).

-This project includes the Python script(s) required for the continuous chat TCP/IP server, a systemd service file for running the service as a daemon on Debian-based Linux systems, and a .deb.
+This project includes the Python script(s) required for the continuous chat TCP/IP server, a systemd service file for running the service as a daemon on Debian-based Linux systems, a .deb, and standalone server and configuration files under gptd/src.

 You can run the python script directly in a terminal for debugging client interactions.
 STDERR is logged via python.

 ### Getting Started